dirtyjtag/DirtyJTAG/docs/building-dirtyjtag.md

 Currently there are two platforms :

  * bluepill : Default build setting
- * stlinkv2 : Chinese ST-Link clone with specific pinout
+ * stlinkv2 : Chinese ST-Link clone with specific pinout (the one that looks like a USB key)
+ * stlinkv2dfu : Same as above but can be loaded by the bootloader (unsupported, known to be buggy)
+ * olimexstm32h103 : STM32F103 board from Olimex
+ * baite : "Baite" ST-Link dongle

 Once the build is completed, your freshly compiled firmware will be available in `src/` as a binary file.